Olive Oatman

-Five years after the attack, she was repatriated into American society.
+Five years after the attack, she was returned into American society.
 The story of the Oatman Massacre began to be retold with dramatic license in the press, as well as in her own memoir and speeches.
 Novels, plays, movies, and poetry were inspired, which resonated in the media of the time and long afterward.
-She had become an oddity in 1860s America, partly because of the prominent blue tattooing of her chin by the Mohave, making her the first known White woman with Native tattoo on record.
-Much of what actually occurred during her time with the Native Americans remains unknown.
+She had become an oddity in 1860s America, partly because of the prominent blue tattooing of her chin by the Mohave, making her the first known white woman with Indian tattoos.
+Much of what actually occurred during her time with the Indians remains unknown.

 Early life

-Olive was born the third of seven children to Royce Boise Oatman (1809-1851) and Mary Ann Sperry Oatman (1813-1851) in La Harpe, Hancock County, Illinois.
+Olive was born the third of seven children to Royce Boise Oatman (1809–1851) and Mary Ann Sperry Oatman (1813–1851) in La Harpe, Hancock County, Illinois.
 In 1839, her parents left the Methodist church and joined The Church of Jesus Christ of Latter-day Saints (Mormons) under the leadership of Joseph Smith.
-After Smith was killed in June 1844, the Oatmans chose to affiliate with the Mormon splinter-group called the Brewsterites (which was founded in 1848 by James C. Brewster) instead of staying with the main body of Mormons under the leadership of Brigham Young.
+After Smith was killed in June 1844, the Oatmans chose to affiliate with the Mormon splinter group called the Brewsterites (which was founded in 1848 by James C. Brewster) instead of staying with the main body of Mormons under the leadership of Brigham Young.

 On August 5, 1850, the Brewsterites (including the Oatmans) left their encampment near Independence, Missouri as a wagon train with 93 people and 24 wagons headed to the confluence of the Colorado River and the Gila River in modern-day Yuma, Arizona.
 There, Brewster claimed was the "intended place of gathering" for The Church of Christ followers.
 Dissension caused the group to split near Santa Fe in New Mexico Territory with Brewster following the northern route.
 Royce Oatman and several other families chose the southern route via Socorro and Tucson.
 Near Socorro, Royce Oatman assumed command of the party.
 They reached New Mexico Territory early in 1851 only to find the country and climate wholly unsuited to their purpose.
 The other wagons gradually abandoned the goal of reaching the Colorado River.

 When the party reached Maricopa Wells (20 miles south of modern-day Phoenix, Arizona), they were told that the Gila Trail (Southern Emigration Route) to the west was barren, dangerous, and frequented by hostile Native Americans.
 They were warned that they would risk their lives if they proceeded further.
 While the other families resolved to stay in Maricopa Wells, the Oatmans chose to continue their westward journey.